 Is It Worth Applying to These Schools?

-• Don’t have top-tier GPA or MCAT scores
+• Don’t have top-tier academics but strong experiences

-• Are open to moving for med school
+• Are willing to relocate for med school

 Just remember: "easier" is still highly competitive.